+The School Direct Alliance is responsible for providing the Trainee with an appropriate placement within the Alliance.
 Any concerns regarding the progress of a Trainee by the school should be raised initially with the School Experience Tutor (University) at the earliest opportunity and before any formal process is put into action.
 This procedure should be viewed as a positive step to support and address Trainee issues in a structured manner and to support the Trainee to achieve Qualified Teacher Status (QTS).

-It may be that a Trainee's circumstances change in a way that interferes with them completing the course (e.g., pregnancy, or serious illness).
-In these circumstances Trainees should talk with the School Experience Tutor, Lead Mentor and Course Leader.
+It may be that a Trainee's circumstances change in a way that interferes with them completing the course (e.g. pregnancy, or serious illness).
+In these circumstances Trainees should talk with the University Tutor, the school Lead Mentor / Class Teacher /and the Primary Lead for School-Based Provision.
 Where appropriate, a decision may be granted that allows a temporary break until circumstances allow a return to and continuation of the course to support the Trainee.
 This would normally be within one year.
 Temporary withdrawal is not automatically granted where a Trainee is failing the course.
 Trainees will be expected to pay course fees on their return.
-Trainees must arrange to meet with the Course Leader.
+Trainees must arrange to meet with the Course Leader and complete the withdrawal form available on SOLE.
+No action will be taken until this form has been completed.